The Best Slow Cooker You Can Buy Isn’t the Brand You Think

 Finding the best slow cooker

 Most home cooks have a slow cooker.
 It’s the perfect set-it-and-forget-it appliance—add your ingredients, set the time, and you’ll have a phenomenal home-cooked meal by the time you get home from work.
 And when the weather cools down and all you want are comforting meals, that slow cooker becomes your BFF.
-You probably didn’t know you can make these 7 things in a slow cooker.

 However, we bet you never thought twice about your trusty slow cooker.
 As it turns out, there are plenty of differences between the brands (beyond just size and color).
 Some offer expanded cook options outside the basic low and high, while others advertise themselves as being travel-friendly with special clips to keep that lid on tight—who among us hasn’t tipped over a slow-cooked dish to pass on the way to a potluck?
 Considering all these features and how much we rely on this appliance, the Test Kitchen had to find the best slow cooker out there.